Galahs, are notorious for their playful, cheeky and often insane behavior.

 Being one of the most common birds in Australia, they are well known to most Australians and are even a pest to many farmers in particular areas.
-In Europe and the US they are considered to be somewhat exotic and can be very expensive to purchase, being highly sought after by many bird collectors.
+In Europe and the US they are considered to be somewhat exotic and can be expensive to purchase, being highly sought after by bird collectors.

 In Australia, there is barely anywhere that galahs cannot be found.